The PureFlow model is one of the popular shoes from Brooks because of its flexibility and performance on the road.

 - The external layer of the Brooks Pureflow 7’s sole unit features blown rubber.
 It’s a traction-ready compound that has a responsive configuration to heighten the underfoot cushioning potentially.
 Flex grooves and cross-like holes allow the wearer to achieve a fluid heel-to-toe transition.

-The outsole unit makes use of blown rubber.
+The outsole unit makes use of blown rubber which can be also found in the popular road running shoe, Brooks Glycerin.
 This material is responsible for doling out traction over the surfaces.
 Also, it has a soft nature to add a bit of cushioning that complements the midsole foam.

 Horizontal, vertical and slanting flex grooves allow the foot to bend naturally throughout the activity.
 It also makes the platform more fluid in its motion and capacity to propel the runner forward.